Department of Biochemistry and Molecular Biology

 require cofactors in addition to oxygen, e.g., ATP and Mg2+

 for photoproteins (1, 2, 4).
 In the animal itself (in vivo

 ), there are additional proteins involved for production and regulation, some called "accessory proteins", examples being the fatty acid reductase group of enzymes that produce the bacterial luciferin, a long-chain aldehyde, and there are luciferin-binding proteins in the dinoflagellate and Sea Pansy bioluminescence systems.
-Also, there are "antenna proteins" that act to modulate the color of bioluminescence, the famous Green-fluorescent protein (GFP) in the jellyfish, and the Lumazine Protein family in bacteria (4).
+Also, there are "antenna proteins" that act to modulate the color of bioluminescence, the famous Green-fluorescent protein (GFP) in the jellyfish, and the Lumazine Protein family in some types of bacteria (4).
 These are named "antenna proteins" by analogy to proteins of similar function in photosynthesis, except that they act in a reverse sense.